 - And it can be hard to know if you’re being scammed as those who will prey on your lack of understanding of the sector are out there.

-It’s a tough job market for those seeing careers in global development and human rights.
+It’s a tough job market for those seeking careers in global development and human rights.
 One that requires the ability to learn fast, tell good information from the bad, and know who you can trust.

 Compounding these challenges is a lack of genuinely useful resources to help.
 This because those who succeed in getting jobs, keep getting them.
 And rarely look back to share insider perspectives on how UN, major NGOs and other organizations hire.